LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

     **Other phones, including iPhone 17, work fine with InPlay DASH pods**

-Some of the DASH pods produced in 2025 have different chips and firmware.
-The only way to tell the difference before use is to examine the paper cover over the pods inside the box as shown in the graphic below.
+Beginning in 2025, some of the DASH pods are produced with a newer version of chips and firmware.
+The only way to tell the difference before use is to examine the paper cover over the pods inside the box for the word `Atlas` (newer) or `SAW` (older) as shown in the graphic below.
+It is anticipated that `Atlas` pods, which report electronically as `InPlay BLE`, will become more common.

+**If you do not already own an iPhone 16, it is strongly suggested you choose an older (iPhone 15 or SE or older) or newer (iPhone 17) phone.**

-* The left images show the SAW marking for "TWI Board" DASH pods
+* The left images show the SAW marking for `TWI Board` DASH pods
-* The right images show the Atlas marking for "InPlay BLE" DASH pods
+* The right images show the Atlas marking for `InPlay BLE` DASH pods
-* The exact location of the marking varies according to manufacture location and date but the SAW and Atlas indicates the internal BLE configuration for that pod
+* The exact location of the marking varies according to manufacture location and date but the `SAW` or `Atlas` notation indicates the internal BLE configuration for that pod

 ![identifying marks for SAW and Atlas DASH pods](img/saw-atlas-identifiers.svg){width="750"}
 {align="center"}